-The acromioclavicular joint, also known as the AC joint, is where the collarbone attaches to the top of the shoulder.
-The joint is important for shoulder motion and strength.
+The acromioclavicular joint, also known as the AC joint, is where the collarbone attaches to the top of the shoulder, and it’s vital for shoulder motion and strength.
+This injury is also known as “shoulder separation.”
 When the supporting structures of the AC joint are injured, instability and pain result.
-AC joint injury is also referred to as “shoulder separation.”

 Symptoms of an AC joint injury are:

 - Pain at the top of the shoulder